Interpretable Network Propagation with Application to Expanding the Repertoire of Human Proteins that Interact with SARS-CoV-2: Analyses

-Our top-ranking proteins were enriched in five broad categories of GO biological processes: organelle organization, transcription and translation, respiration, ER stress, and post-translational modifications (\Cref{fig:prediction-results}(d)).
-In addition, two processes did not belong to any of these categories. \Cref{fig:term-virus-interactors-overview} provides a high-level view of these GO terms and their connections in the STRING network to \sarstwo{} interactors and \sarstwo proteins.
-In the rest of this section, we examine the relevance of some of these processes to the viral cell cycle.
-In subsequent sections, we consider other enriched processes from the viewpoint of identifying promising drug targets.
+We tested for enrichment of Gene Ontology (GO) biological processes (Benjamini-Hochberg corrected $p$-value $\leq 0.01$) among the top-ranking proteins from RL and from SVM, as well as in the interactors of SARS-CoV-2 (``Functional Enrichment'' in the supplementary methods).
+Our top-ranking proteins were enriched in five broad categories of GO biological processes: organelle organization, transcription and translation, respiration, ER stress, and post-translational modifications (\Cref{fig:prediction-results}(b), Figure~S5 , and ``Enrichment results for RL, SVM and viral interactors''~\citep{law-murali-network-propagation-gigadb-2021}).
+We examine the relevance of these processes to the viral life cycle in more detail in ``Discussion'' and in ``Enriched Biological Processes'' in the supplementary results.

-One group of enriched terms are related to protein translation (green nodes in \Cref{fig:term-virus-interactors-overview}) including ``rRNA processing'' (\pval \pvalue{3.96}{-26} for SVM and 0.05 for \sarstwo interactors), ``ribonucleoprotein complex subunit organization'' (\pval \pvalue{1.75}{-5} for SVM and 0.48 for \sarstwo interactors), and ``ribosomal large subunit biogenesis'' (\pval \pvalue{1.12}{-10} for SVM and 0.69 for \sarstwo interactors).
-RNA viruses appear to reduce protein synthesis in host cells, including in the case of \sars~\cite{2009-nat-struct-biol-kamitani-makino-sars-cov-host-protein-synthesis}.
-A recent proteomics study that infected Caco-2 cells with \sarstwo~\cite{2020-nature-bojkova-munch-proteomics-sars-cov-2} revealed that while global translation rates in host cells exhibited only minor changes, the levels of a significant number of human proteins involved in translation were highly positively correlated with levels of key viral proteins.
-This study further showed that translation inhibitors prevented \sarstwo replication.
-The authors concluded that \sarstwo may increase production of proteins involved in the translation machinery components so as to compensate for inhibition of translation in host cells.

-The GO term ``viral transcription'' is enriched in top-ranking SVM proteins (\pval \pvalue{3.44}{-19}) but not in \sarstwo interactors (\pval $0.05$).
-The proteins involved are primarily nucleoporins and members of the large ribosomal subunit.
-An overwhelming fraction of the annotations to this GO term come from the Reactome pathway ``Viral Messenger RNA Synthesis'' (R-HSA-168325).
-This pathway describes how the influenza A virus co-opts the host machinery to transcribe its mRNAs.
-Thus the enrichment of this GO term in the top-ranking SVM proteins may indicate a similar exploitation of the host by \sarstwo.

-N-linked glycosylation is an important post-translational protein modification that is conserved across eukaryortes~\cite{pmid23751184}.
-It involves the attachment of an oligosaccharide to an asparagine residue of a protein~\cite{pmid23751184}.
-The process takes place in two major stages.
-The first step involves the biosynthesis of lipid-linked oligosaccharides~\cite{pmid23751184} corresponding to the GO term ``oligosaccharide-lipid intermediate biosynthetic process''~(\Cref{fig:term-networks}(a)), which is enriched in top-ranking RL proteins (\pval \pvalue{1.77}{-9}) but not in \sarstwo interactors (\pval $0.35$).
-In the second step, oligosaccharyltransferases enable the transfer of the oligosaccharide to the asparagine residue.
-These proteins are annotated to the GO term ``protein N-linked glycosylation via asparagine'', which is enriched in top-ranking RL proteins (\pval \pvalue{2.06}{-7}) but not in \sarstwo interactors (\pval 0.2).